j-greig/greig/_posts/2016-08-14-you-arent-gonna-need-it.md

 title: 'You aren&#8217;t gonna need it'
 date: 2016-08-14T08:10:07+00:00

-excerpt: '<p>Why and how to strip things back to the core.</p>'layout: post
+excerpt: '<p>Why and how to strip things back to the core.</p>'
+layout: post
 permalink: /you-arent-gonna-need-it/
 categories:
   - Life